Pastequeosaure/ComputerWash.cmd/README.md

 <details>
 <summary>🎲 Combat</summary>

-- Monsters appear every 7 rooms.
+- Monsters appear when room is divisible by 7
-- Monsters may drop gold… or sometimes a key.
+- Monsters may drop gold… and one key.

 </details>